ikhsanrahman/task-image-processing/README.md

 - detect circle on log (wood)
 - be able to know number of circle of wood log

+## what used
+- this repo using `opencv` to load image
+- using `cv2.HoughCircles` to detect the circles
+- using `opencv` to write the text as well

 ## current problem
 - can not detect the rectangle iron on wood truck
 - the less number of circle detected